cyberbotics/webots-doc/reference/proto-design-guidelines.md

 If a PROTO is meant to be distributed, it is important to specify the license under which it can be used.
 For that purpose, the name of the license should be referred to in the `license:` comment (see [example](#example) below).
-A license file may be added in the same folder as the PROTO file if needed or a link to the license can be added in the `license url` comment.
+A license file may be added in the same folder as the PROTO file if needed or an hyperlink to the license can be added in the `license url` comment.

 #### Tags